qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/resolutions/2020_resolutions.rst

 **Proponent**: Alessandro Pasotti

-**Rationale**: The proposal is to make a revision of the current cookbook text and code snippets in order to:
+**Proposal**: The proposal is to make a revision of the current cookbook text and code snippets in order to:
 - update the text and the code snippets
 - put ALL code snippets under the existing automated Python test CI infrastructure.
 See thread at: https://lists.osgeo.org/pipermail/qgis-psc/2020-March/008282.html